corelan/EncFSGui/README.md

 7. Copy encfs' cpp and h files into the EncFSGUI project

-  Copy the 'encfs' folder from your local encfs clone into EncFSGUI/src folder (make sure to keep the encfs subfolder name) Next, copy the config.h file from within the encfs 'build' folder into this newly created EncFSGUI/src/encfs subfolder (This file will be created after running the cmake command in step 6 above)
+  Copy the 'encfs' folder from your local encfs clone into EncFSGUI/src folder (make sure to keep the encfs subfolder name)<br>
+  Next, copy the config.h file from within the encfs 'build' folder into this newly created EncFSGUI/src/encfs subfolder<br>
+  (This file will be created after running the cmake command in step 6 above)<br>

 ### Before compiling EncFSGUI